Digital Capability, Skills and Support

 Brought to you by the Digital Skills Hub, create and share interactive reports, presentations, personal stories, and more.
 Sway is an easy-to-use digital storytelling app for creating interactive presentations.

-Look at the support for course and module leader design and delivery overview page for details of the timetabling systems and guidance.
+Look at the Course and Module Delivery overview page for details of the timetabling systems and guidance.

 Tools for Tasks